 Salt Water vs Fresh Water

-Salt Water is defined as the water present in the oceans and seas with a greater percentage of salt, minerals in them.
-Because of the high levels of salinity, it is not safe for drinking or any other purposes for humans.
+Salt Water is the water present in the oceans and seas with a greater percentage of salt and minerals.
+Because of the high salinity levels, it is unsafe for drinking or any other purposes for humans.

 Saltwater is considered to have much more density.
-Some examples of fishes living in saltwater are – sharks, tuna, yellowtail, bluefish, albacore, common dolphins, eels, etc.
+Some examples of fish living in saltwater are – sharks, tuna, yellowtail, bluefish, albacore, common dolphins, eels, etc.

 Fresh Water is defined as water that has a composition of salt less than 1% in it and is colorless, tasteless, odorless.
 The freshwater sources available to humans are lakes, streams, ponds, wells, etc.

-The water collected from the rain is also a source of freshwater.
-The freshwater is present on the earth in very little quantity and must be used efficiently.
+The water collected from the rain is also a source of fresh water.
+Freshwater is present on the earth in very little quantity and must be used efficiently.
 Some examples of freshwater fishes are – catfish, cisco, sunfish, etc.

 Comparison Table